egemenkar/serverless-rest-api/README.md

-# How to Build a Serverless REST API with Node.js, TypeScript, and AWS DynamoDB
+# Serverless REST API with Node.js, TypeScript, and AWS DynamoDB

 This repository has been created by Egemen Kar following this YouTube Video:
 [How to Build a Serverless REST API with Node.js, TypeScript, and AWS DynamoDB](https://youtu.be/yEJW4V7ddEQ)